wp-plugins/onesportevent/readme.txt

 2. Administration Screen

 == Upgrade Notice ==
-OneSport - Event Calendar has had an API upgrade to improve performance.
+OneSport - Event Calendar has had a new date filter added.
+It can be hidden or displayed in the configuration settings.